maddran/NewsNet/readme.md

 **N.B.** If you are using the predefined source list, each day of GDELT data will take approximately 15 mins to collect.

-If you wanted to analyse the link network for the predefined (EMM) source list for the time period of March 1, 2021 to March 10, 2021 (10 days), you would run the following command:
+If you wanted to analyse the link network for the predefined (EMM) source list for the time period of March 1, 2021 to March 10, 2021 (10 days), using the GDELT data scraped at noon each day, you would run the following command:

-`python3 newsnet\get_article_urls.py --start_date 20210301 --num_days 10 --time_of_day <TIME_OF_DAY> --distribute`
+`python3 newsnet\get_article_urls.py --source_file newsnet\sources_emm.csv --start_date 20210301 --num_days 10 --time_of_day 1200 --distribute`

 ## Methodology